Russia's Lavrov meets Lula as Brazil, US trade barbs on Ukraine war

 "In this case, Brazil is parroting Russian and Chinese propaganda without at all looking at the facts," US National Security Council spokesman John Kirby told reporters.

-Brazilian Foreign Minister Mauro Vieira, who met with Lavrov earlier in the day, shot back later, saying: "I don't know how or why he reached that conclusion but I do not agree at all."
+Brazilian Foreign Minister Mauro Vieira, who also met with his Russian counterpart earlier in the day, shot back, saying: "I don't know how or why he reached that conclusion but I do not agree at all."

+Despite Lula's comments about the United States, the 77-year-old, who returned to power in January after serving two terms from 2003 to 2010, is also seeking closer ties with Washington.

-Lula's visit to China and the UAE, postponed by a bout of pneumonia, came after a meeting with US President Joe Biden in February.
+His visit to China and the UAE, postponed by a bout of pneumonia, came after a White House meeting in February with US President Joe Biden.

 Brazil has not joined Western nations in imposing sanctions on Russia for its invasion, and has refused requests to supply ammunition to Ukraine.